glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 * Downloaded LinqPad from <https://www.linqpad.net/>.
 * The examples use the LinqPad's method `Dump()` to print the results in a grid.
 * LinqPad keeps the Rhetos server's process active between executions.
+This improves performance, but you will need to stop the LinqPad process ("Cancel All Thread and Reset" menu option) before calling DeployPackages.exe, to unlock the dll files.
 * The following code examples can be executed with Visual Studio project referencing ServerDom.*.dll (and the dlls it uses) if the `Dump()` method is removed.

 ### Rhetos notes